Avgas: Phase-out of leaded aviation gasoline

 In February 2008, Teledyne Continental Motors (TCM) announced that the company is very concerned about future availability of 100LL, and as a result, they would develop a line of diesel engines.

 In a February 2008 interview, TCM president Rhett Ross indicated belief that the aviation industry will be "forced out" of using 100LL in the near future, leaving automotive fuel and jet fuel as the only alternatives.
 In May 2010, TCM announced that they had licensed development of the SMA SR305 diesel engine.

-In November 2008, National Air Transportation Association president Jim Coyne indicated that the environmental impact of aviation is expected to be a big issue over the next few years and will result in the phasing out of 100LL because of its lead content.
+In November 2008, National Air Transportation Association's president Jim Coyne indicated that the environmental impact of aviation is expected to be a big issue over the next few years and will result in the phasing out of 100LL because of its lead content.

 By May 2012, the US Federal Aviation Administration (FAA Unleaded Avgas Transition rulemaking committee) had put together a plan in conjunction with industry to replace leaded avgas with an unleaded alternative within 11 years.
 Given the progress already made on 100SF and G100UL, the replacement time might be shorter than that 2023 estimate.
-Each candidate fuel must meet a checklist of 12 fuel specification parameters and 4 distribution and storage parameters.
+Each candidate fuel must meet a checklist of 12 fuel specification parameters and four distribution and storage parameters.
 The FAA has requested a maximum of US$60M to fund the administration of the changeover.
 In July 2014, nine companies and consortiums submitted proposals to the Piston Aviation Fuels Initiative (PAFI) to assess fuels without tetraethyl lead.
 Phase one testing is performed at the William J. Hughes Technical Center for a FAA approved industry replacement by 2018.

 In July 2021, the first commercially-produced unleaded avgas, GAMI's G100UL, was approved by the Federal Aviation Administration through a Supplemental Type Certificate.

 Lycoming Engines provides a list of engines and fuels that are compatible with unleaded fuel.
-However, all of their engines require that an oil additive be used when unleaded fuel is used: "When using the unleaded fuels identified in Table 1, Lycoming oil additive P/N LW-16702, or an equivalent finished product such as Aeroshell 15W-50, must be used."
+However, all of their engines require that an oil additive be used when unleaded fuel is used: "When using the unleaded fuels identified in Table 1, Lycoming oil additive LW-16702, or an equivalent finished product such as Aeroshell 15W-50, must be used."
 Lycoming also notes that the octane rating of the fuel used must also meet the requirements stated in the fuel specification, otherwise engine damage may occur due to detonation.